How do I fulfill the Entry Level Writing Requirement before entering UC? By submitting to the Admissions Office one of the following scores:

 Note: If you submitted a score or grade before you applied to UCD, your score was not matched to your application.
 Resend your score to the Admissions Office.

 I have already fulfilled the Entry Level Writing Requirement, but I still got a letter saying I have to take the exam.
 What should I do?
 Because the admissions process involves many steps, some applicants may receive exam notices even though they have satisfied the Entry Level Writing Requirement (ELWR).
 If you are certain you have met the ELWR, you may disregard the exam invitation.

 How do I know if the college course I took fulfills the Entry Level Writing Requirement?
 The course must be three semester units or four quarter units; it must be a UC transferable course; and you must receive a grade of C or better.
 You can obtain the information you need by going to the Assist web site.

 What if I can't take the May Analytical Writing Placement Exam?
 Any students who are unable to take the May AWPE will take the Fall Exam administered two days before instruction starts.
 More info on the September exam can be found here: http://elw.ucdavis.edu/schedules/exam-schedules/analytical-writing-placement-exam.

-No exam reservations are necessary (or accepted).
+Please register for the exam on our website.
 To be admitted to the exam, students must bring proof of payment or be registered on the fee waiver list.
 Students should also bring a pen or #2 pencil and a photo ID, preferably one bearing a signature.